Add To Favorites

 Puppets pop up through the floor of this circus theater created from a recycled box.
 Act out Peter Spier's Circus! or any favorite book!

-With Crayola Scissors, ask an adult to help you cut off all flaps on a recycled box to make a puppet theater.
+Organize students into small groups.
+Student groups will collaborate to make a puppet stage and puppets to retell the story.
+Beginning wiith Crayola Scissors, students cut off all flaps on a recycled box to make a puppet theater.

-Cover your art area with newspaper.
-Use Crayola Washable Tempera and Paint Brushes to paint your theater.
+Next, students cover their work area with recycled newspaper.
+Use Crayola Washable Tempera to paint the theater.
 Air dry.

-Use Crayola Washable Markers, Construction Paper Crayons, and Glitter Glue to decorate the box so that it looks like the setting of your circus.
-You may want to use construction paper or decorative craft supplies, too.
+Use Crayola Washable Markers, Construction Paper Crayons, and Glitter Glue to decorate the box so that it looks like the setting of a circus.
+Students may want to use construction paper or decorative craft supplies, too.
 Air dry.

-On posterboard, draw and color the main characters and animals from the story.
+On poster board, students draw and color the main characters and animals from the story.
 Cut out the puppets.
 Glue each one to the top of a craft stick with Crayola School Glue.
 Air dry flat.

-Ask an adult to help you cut slits in the bottom of the theater so your characters can pop up through the floor.
+Students cut slits in the bottom of the theater so the characters can pop up through the floor.
 Insert the puppets as they appear.
 It's time for the show!
+Have adult assistance available for cutting, if needed.

 If you could have an animal body, what creature would you be?
 Why?
 Draw your dream and then spin a tale about your adven